jonathanhogg/flitter/docs/canvas3d.md

 Depth-buffer *writing* is turned **off** when rendering instances with transparency.
-This means that all transparent objects will be rendered fully even if they intersect with one another, overlap in non-trivial ways or the depth-sorting calculation results in an incorrect order.
-However, the depth buffer is still honoured for deciding whether a fragment is to be rendered and so instances with transparency occluded by a non-transparent instance will be hidden correctly.
+This means that all transparent objects will be rendered fully even if they intersect with one another, overlap in non-trivial ways.
+However, the depth buffer is still honoured for deciding whether a fragment is to be rendered and so transparent instances occluded by non-transparent instances will be hidden.

-Instance depth sorting is done by computing a bounding box for the model (aligned on the model axes) and then finding the corner nearest to the camera for each instance.
+Instance depth sorting is done by computing a bounding box for the model (aligned on the model axes) and then finding the corner of that box nearest to the camera for each instance.
 This will generally work for well-spaced models but may fail to derive a correct ordering for close/overlapping models causing transparency to render incorrectly.
 Depth sorting can be controlled for a specific render group with the `depth_sort` attribute.

 Turning off depth sorting will cause all instances to be dispatched to the GPU in an arbitrary order instead of front-to-back or back-to-front.
 For